Get a quote

 • The home has changed ownership, either because of a sale, divorce, marriage, death, or another event.

-It’s important to contact the state's Department of Revenue if and when you become ineligible to claim the Florida homestead exemption.
-If you don’t update your status, you could be subject to a tax lien that comes with both interest and penalties.
+It’s important to contact the state if and when you become ineligible to claim the Florida homestead exemption.
+If you don’t, you could be subject to a tax lien that comes with both interest and penalties.

 Can I keep my FL homestead exemption if I move?

-Can you get a Florida homestead exemption on a mobile home?
+Can you get a FL homestead exemption on a mobile home?

-Some mobile homes can qualify for a homestead exemption.
+Some mobile homes can qualify for a homestead tax exemption in Florida.
 If you own a mobile home and the land it sits on, then you must permanently affix the mobile home to the land to qualify for the exemption.
 You must pay a $3 fee to the property appraiser to receive a Real Property (RP) decal to mark your mobile home as real property.
 Mobile homes on leased or rented land do not qualify.

 Other property tax exemptions in Florida